data-for-change/anyway/docs/CODE.md

 * `flask_app.py`: main server code, using the Flask web framework.
 * `models.py`: definitions for the classes used in the Python code, and through SQLAlchemy, definitions for the corresponding database tables.
 * `process.py`: loading data from the Central Bureau of Statistics (CBS, למ"ס), of which a sample resides in `static/data/cbs`.
-* `united.py`: loading data from United Hatzalah, of which a sample resides in `static/data/united`.
-* `importmail.py`: connecting to the Gmail inbox we use for storing the United Hatzalah data; used by `united.py`.
 * `clusters_calculator.py`, `globalmaptiles.py`: algorithm for calculating clusters of markers to be sent instead of individual ones in far zoom level.
 * `localization.py`: translation of field values.
 * `field_names.py`: English names of fields from CBS data.